19–24 May 2024

 Description

 One of the significant sources of residual losses in superconducting radio-frequency cavities is magnetic flux trapped during the cool-down due to the incomplete Messier effect.
-If the trapped vortices are non-uniformly distributed on the cavity surface, the temperature mapping revealed the “hot-spots” at the location of high density of pinned vortices.
-In this contribution, we present the results of combined temperature and magnetic mapping measurements on a single cell 3.0 GHz and 1.3 GHz niobium single-cell cavities.
-The results show the direct evidence of pinned vortices induced “hot-spots”.
+If the trapped vortices are non-uniformly distributed on the cavity surface, the temperature mapping revealed the “hotspots” at the location of high density of pinned vortices.
+Here, we performed a rf test on 1.3 GHz single cell cavity with the combination of the temperature mapping system.
+The temperature mapping reveled the development of the hot spots with the increase in rf field inside the cavity.
+When magnetic field is trapped locally on the surface of cavity, the hot-spots strength increase rapidly, showing the direct correlation of vortex induced hot spot and corresponding rf loss.

 Funding Agency